alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Receiver MAY support either or both clock reference types.

-A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file by checking for the `a=ts-refclk` attribute.
-It MAY also verify compliance using the Sender's associated Source `clock_name` attribute and by checking the clock's `ref_type` attribute.
+A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file by checking for the `a=ts-refclk` attribute or using the Sender's associated Source's clock_name attribute and checking the ref_type attribute of the clock.
+For a `mux` Source, the parents Sources `clock_name` attribute MUST match with the `mux` Source's `clock_name` attribute.

 A Sender MAY provide a `urn:x-nmos:cap:transport:clock_ref_type` capability to indicate the reference clocks that it supports.
 A Controller MAY use Sender capabilities, if supported, to verify the compliance of Receivers with a Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-nmos:cap:transport:clock_ref_type` capability in its [IS-11][] `constraints/supported` endpoint.